gianscarpe/blog/content/posts/introduction.md

 OpenEV, would certaintly increase the interest of industries and practitionares, especially if big players were backing the project (we'll see, Samsung and Sony have already shown their interest).
 If I made you more curious, kudos to me!
-I refer you to ([Gallego et al. 2020](#org7d2d051)) ---a fantastic and exhaustive overview of event-cameras from the **dragons** of the field.
+I refer you to ([Gallego et al. 2020](#org0764e08)) ---a fantastic and exhaustive overview of event-cameras from some the **dragons** of the field.

 ## Bibliography {#bibliography}

-<a id="org7d2d051"></a>Gallego, Guillermo, Tobi Delbruck, Garrick Michael Orchard, Chiara Bartolozzi, Brian Taba, Andrea Censi, Stefan Leutenegger, et al. 2020.
+<a id="org0764e08"></a>Gallego, Guillermo, Tobi Delbruck, Garrick Michael Orchard, Chiara Bartolozzi, Brian Taba, Andrea Censi, Stefan Leutenegger, et al. 2020.
 “Event-Based Vision: A Survey.” _IEEE Transactions on Pattern Analysis and Machine Intelligence_.
 Institute of Electrical and Electronics Engineers (IEEE), 1. <http://dx.doi.org/10.1109/TPAMI.2020.3008413>.

-<a id="orge7aaf94"></a>Messikommer, Nico, Daniel Gehrig, Antonio Loquercio, and Davide Scaramuzza. n.d.
+<a id="orge0f3284"></a>Messikommer, Nico, Daniel Gehrig, Antonio Loquercio, and Davide Scaramuzza. n.d.
 “Event-Based Asynchronous Sparse Convolutional Networks.” <https://youtu.be/LauQ6LWTkxM?t=4>.

-<a id="orgc20b4ae"></a>Rebecq, Henri, Daniel Gehrig, and Davide Scaramuzza.
+<a id="org18229e9"></a>Rebecq, Henri, Daniel Gehrig, and Davide Scaramuzza.
 2018.
 “ESIM: An Open Event Camera Simulator.” <https://www.blender.org/>.

-<a id="org83d6281"></a>Rebecq, Henri, Rene Ranftl, Vladlen Koltun, and Davide Scaramuzza.
+<a id="orgad3e8b6"></a>Rebecq, Henri, Rene Ranftl, Vladlen Koltun, and Davide Scaramuzza.
 2020.
 “High Speed and High Dynamic Range Video with an Event Camera.” _IEEE Transactions on Pattern Analysis and Machine Intelligence_ nil (nil):1. <https://doi.org/10.1109/tpami.2019.2963386>.

 [^fn:1]: Samsung <https://www.samsung.com/au/smart-home/smartthings-vision-u999/>